 The presence (in person or by proxy) of the holders of at least one half ($\frac{1}{2}$) of the total issued and outstanding shares of all classes of the Bank's common stock, plus one additional share of the Bank's common stock, is necessary to constitute a quorum at the Annual Meeting.
 The presence (in person or by proxy) of the holders of at least one half ($\frac{1}{2}$) of the issued and outstanding shares of each class of the Bank's common stock electing directors at the Annual Meeting, plus one additional share of each such class, is necessary to constitute a quorum at the Annual Meeting for the purpose of electing such directors.
 If a quorum is not attained at the Annual Meeting on Wednesday, April 21, 2021, at 10:30 a.m.
 (Panama time), then a second meeting will be held at 10:30 a.m.
 (Panama time) on Thursday, April 22, 2021, at the same location, with the shareholders present (in person or by proxy) at such second meeting.
-At such second meeting, a quorum will be constituted by the shareholders of each separate class of shares present (in person or by proxy) at such meeting.
+At such second meeting, a quorum will be constituted by the shareholders present (in person or by proxy) at such meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders of each separate class of shares present (in person or by proxy) at such meeting.